How To Choose An Excellent Roof Contractor

-The best way to tell if a residential roofing contractor is insured and bonded is to see if they’re listed on the Better Business Bureau (BBB) website.
+The best way to tell if a roof contractor is insured and bonded is to see if they’re listed on the Better Business Bureau (BBB) website.

-For licensing, head to the state of Minnesota website and search for that business’ name or license number – e.g. Royal Roofing’s license number is BC175152.
-In the state of Minnesota, a residential roofing contractor can only receive a license if they are bonded and insured, and they must take continuing education courses as well as renew their license every two years.
+To check on licensing, head to the state of Minnesota website and search for that business’ name or license number.
+For instance, Royal Roofing’s license number is BC175152.
+In the state of Minnesota, a roof contractor must take continuing education courses as well as renew their license every two years.